AlbabRiziq/Express-TypeScript-Starter-Template/README.md

 ## Installation

-Use the pnpm to install foobar.
+Use the pnpm to install

 ```bash
 pnpm install